Absentee Voting By Mail

 When the time for mailing ballots begins, ballots are usually mailed out within two days of requests being received.

+One week (7 days) prior to each election - the Tuesday prior to Election Day Tuesday.
 PLEASE NOTE: 5:00 P.M.
-IS THE LATEST THAT REQUESTS CAN BE ACCEPTED.
+IS THE LATEST THAT REQUESTS CAN BE ACCEPTED ON THE LAST DAY.
 Postmarks do not qualify.

 Completed by-mail ballots must be returned to the Board of Elections office by 5:00 p.m.
 Election Day.